gurki/vivid/README.md

 ## Attributions

+Massive thanks to all the colour enthusiasts out there for references and material, without which this project would not have been possible.
-Shoutout and thanks to the great reddit community over at [r/cpp](https://www.reddit.com/r/cpp/comments/bpu0hl/vivid_a_simpletouse_cpp_color_library) for comments, feedback and suggestions! <3
+Shoutout and thanks to the community over at [r/cpp](https://www.reddit.com/r/cpp/comments/bpu0hl/vivid_a_simpletouse_cpp_color_library) for comments, feedback and suggestions! <3